Community Handbook:Policies and Procedures

 • Restart your computer

-• If you experience problems connecting to Wi-Fi right after disconnecting from a wired (Ethernet) connection or when returning to your room after being connected to Wi-Fi at other locations, try restarting your computer.
+• If you experience problems connecting to Wi-Fi right after disconnecting from a wired (Ethernet) connection or when returning to your room after being connected to Warrior Wi-Fi at other locations, try restarting your computer.
 This will renew your IP address and reconnect your computer to the nearest Wi-Fi access point.

 • Look for sources of potential interference